 - In a stand mixer (or with a hand-held mixer) with the whisk attachment whisk the egg whites and the cream of tartar until soft peaks form*- takes about 2 minutes.
-(5 egg whites, ½ tsp cream of tartar)
+(5 egg whites, ½ teaspoon cream of tartar)

-- Add the sugar, vanilla, and salt, whisk on low for a minute (to dissolve sugar) and then whisk on high until stiff peaks form*- takes about 4 minutes. (½ cup plus 2 tbs sugar, ¼ tsp vanilla, pinch of salt)
+- Add the sugar, vanilla, and salt, whisk on low for a minute (to dissolve sugar) and then whisk on high until stiff peaks form*- takes about 4 minutes. (½ cup plus 2 tbs sugar, ¼ teaspoon vanilla, pinch of salt)